chamale-rac/cpp-rasterizer/README.md

 ``` bash
 cmake --build .
 ```
-Then run de executable inside the build dir.E
+Then run de executable inside the build dir.
 This program rasterize .obj files into BMP files.
 By the moment just some features are line drawing, polygons outline and fill.

 ## 📝 Contributing